ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 ~\vimfiles\vimrc
 ```

 Vim gets (arguably) worse!
-This because is is because Bram and others configured some nice default behaviors in
+This is because Bram and others configured some nice default behaviors in

 ```
 C:\Program Files\Vim\vim91\defaults.vim